Libya rebels say they are advancing on Brega

 "It's false news.
 This is a dirty trick to cover up their crime in Zlitan," he told Reuters.

-A rebel spokesman said the NATO air strike had killed 32 Gaddafi loyalists in Zlitan, where Khamis Gaddafi's elite 32nd Brigade is believed to have been leading the defence of the approaches to Tripoli, 160 kilometres away.
+A rebel spokesman said the NATO air strike had killed 32 Gaddafi loyalists in Zlitan, where Khamis Gaddafi's elite 32nd Brigade is believed to have been leading the defense of the approaches to Tripoli, 160 km (100 miles) away.

 NATO said it had targeted a command-and-control target in the Zlitan area but "cannot confirm anything right now because we don't have people on the ground."

-There have been two reports of Khamis's death in the past six months: Arab media reported in March he had died in a kamikaze crash by a disaffected Libyan air force pilot.
+Khamis has been "killed" twice in the past six months: Arab media reported in March that he had died in a kamikaze crash by a disaffected Libyan air force pilot.
 Libyan state television countered with pictures of a man resembling Khamis, which it said disproved the report of his death.

 Gaddafi has kept control of the capital despite severe fuel shortages and rebel advances backed since March by Western air strikes, assault helicopter attacks and naval bombardments.